-A graceful, lakeside hotel, Disney’s Yacht Club Resort offers guests a way to relax and indulge in the many nearby attractions.
+An elegant lakeside hotel, Disney’s Yacht Club Resort offers guests a way to relax and indulge in the many nearby attractions.

-The resort grounds boast a New England-style flair, with nautical touches and pastel-toned colors.
+The resort grounds boast a New England-style flair, with nautical touches and pastel-toned colours.
 The plush lobby offers comfortable seating and quiet, understated elegance.
 It has dark hardwood floors, brass fixtures, and antique chandeliers.
 The seaside theme is prominent with a lighthouse and an outdoor Boardwalk around Crescent Lake.

-Disney’s Yacht Club is located right next to the Beach Club Resort and is within walking distance to EPCOT and only a stone’s throw away from Disney’s Hollywood Studios.
+Disney’s Yacht Club is located next to the Beach Club Resort and is within walking distance to EPCOT and only a stone’s throw away from Disney’s Hollywood Studios.

 Rooms include free WiFI, in-room safes, cable TV, a coffee maker, mini-fridge, iron and ironing board, hairdryer, and microwaves on request.
-Room rates start around $350 per night.
+Room rates start at around $350 per night.

-At night, get closer to your loved one with an outdoor fire and a movie, with roasted marshmallows.
+At night, get closer to your loved one with an outdoor fire and a movie with roasted marshmallows.
 For an extra romantic night, sign up for a firework cruise on Crescent Lake.